uwescience/ds4ad/pandas_intro/02-reading-tabular.md

     *   Argument is the name of the file to be read.
     *   Assign result to a variable to store the data that was read.

+We're only going read the first 2 rows initially (using `nrows=2`) to get a sense of the data.

 ~~~
 import pandas